U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Methodology

+Instead of compressing $\tilde{e}_l^t$ directly, we propose a motion propagation block that fuses $\tilde{e}_l^t$ with $e_{l+1}^t$ (through a top-down connection), and generates fused motion feature $e_l^t$, which contains motion information of layers $l:H$.
+This block enables 1) propagation of high-frequency details to the coarser scale, important for correct motion estimation at each scale; 2) distribution of finer-scale motion across multiple scales, to facilitate more efficient and flexible compression of motion information.
+In later ablation studies, we will show that when this propagation block is removed, the network often yields degraded motions in part due to the rate constraint.
+Note that this top-down motion propagation introduces redundancies among $e_l^t$ across layers.
+Therefore, the bottom-up motion prediction module \textit{contextually detaches} the redundancy in $e_{l}^{t}$ that is predictable from the decoded coarser-scale $\hat{e}_{l-1}^{t}$, when compressing $e_{l}^{t}$, and \textit{contextually restores} $\hat{e}_{l-1}^{t}$ into $\hat{e}_l^t$ on the decoder side.

-\paragraph{Motion Decoding and Compensation.} We extend the single-scale motion compensation in prior works to multi-scale to leverage the details at higher layers.
-To get the $l$-th scale motion for compensation, the motion decoding module decodes a residual motion flow $\Delta m_{l}^{t}$ from both motion feature $e_{u,l}^t$ and upsampled $m_{l-1}^t$, which is then added to the upsampled $m_{l-1}^{t}$ to generate the fine motion $m_{l}^{t}$.
-For each point with coordinate $s$ in $f_l^t$, its warped position $\check{s}=s+m_{l,s}^t$ is likely to be invalid in $\hat{f}_{l}^{t-1}$.
-Therefore, we adopt the 3D Adaptive Weighted Interpolation (3DAWI) algorithm \cite{ijcai2022p126} to generate the inter context $\check{f}_{l}^{t-1}$,
+\paragraph{Multiscale Motion Decoding and Compensation.} Although \cite{jiang2023end} introduces coarse-to-fine motion estimation, it only applies motion compensation at the finest scale to code the latent features using temporal prediction at the finest scale.
+We propose progressive coarse-to-fine motion compensation with multiples scales of compensation and predictive coding.
+The motion decoding module decodes a residual motion $\Delta m_{l}^{t}$ from motion feature $\hat{e}_l^t$, which is then added to the upsampled $m_{l-1}^{t}$ to generate the motion $m_{l}^{t}$.